dmattek/ARCOS/README.md

 ## Example

-The following synthetic dataset contains 81 objects spaced on a 2D 9x9 lattice.
-Each object has an ID (columns `id`) and can assume two values 0 and 1 (column `m`), which corresponds to an inactive and active state.
+The following synthetic dataset contains 81 cells spaced on a 2D 9x9 lattice.
+Each object has an ID (column `id`) and can assume values 0 and 1 (column `m`), which correspond to an *inactive* and *active* state.
-The evolution of active states takes place over 8 consecutive frames (column `t`).
+The evolution of active states takes place over 8 consecutive time points (column `t`).
+Each cell moves slightly over time, hence a light wiggle around the initial position.

 ``` r
 library(ARCOS)